bioinfo-ut/cRegions/README.md

 <br>

-### Calculate three different metrics (p-value of chisq test, RMSD and MAXDIF) based on observed and predicted values
+### Calculate three different metrics based on observed and predicted values

+cRegions algorithm uses three different metrics to compare observed and predicted values.<br>
+1)  Chi-Square Goodness of Fit Test (chisq.test) for each column in the codon alignment.
+This test tries to fit a statistical model (predicted nucleotide proportions) to the observed data, estimating how “close” observed values are to expected values.
+Bonferroni correction is used to show the threshold with significance level p = 0.05.
+We used Bonferroni correction as it is most strict to avoid false positive hits.
+2) Root-mean-square deviation (RMSD). <br>
+3) Maximum difference (MAXDIF), which selects only a single nucleotide for each column that has the highest absolute difference between predicted and observed values. <br><br>

 Usage: <br>